life-itself/lifeitself.org/content/research.md

 - Research generating accessible summaries of key ideas for sharing in the [Wiki](https://wiki.secondrenaissance.net/wiki/Second_Renaissance_wiki) and Second Renaissance [newsletter](https://news.secondrenaissance.net/)
 - Research involved in [mapping the ecosystem](https://secondrenaissance.net/ecosystem)

-Recordings of recent sessions and some written outputs can be found [here](https://news.lifeitself.org/s/research).
+Recordings of recent sessions and the latest written outputs can be found [here](https://lifeitselfresearch.substack.com).

-More recent research outputs include:
+Recent research outputs include:

 - [Second Renaissance No 1: What is a second renaissance and why is it relevant in this moment of escalating crisis (2024)](https://secondrenaissance.net/paper)
 - [Second Renaissance No 2: How paradigmatic change and a second renaissance can come about (2024)](https://secondrenaissance.net/paper)